SophieWDK/sophiewdk.github.io/index.markdown

 ## **Crime Trends Over Time**

-- *The Great Displacement*: While overall crime dropped 28% since 2006, this represents geographic shifting rather than elimination.
+While overall crime dropped 28% since 2006, this represents geographic shifting rather than elimination.
 As policing intensified in traditional hotspots (Union Square, Tenderloin), criminal activity migrated to new areas (SoMa, Mission Bay).

-- *The Professionalization Effect*: Modern criminals have adapted to tech-era opportunities.
+Modern criminals have adapted to tech-era opportunities.
 The 400% increase in catalytic converter thefts (2020-2024) and organized retail theft rings demonstrate sophisticated, profit-driven operations.

 To analyze how crime rates have evolved over the years, we begin with an overview in the plot below.
 This visualization displays the total number of reported crimes per year from 2003 to 2025, highlighting the year with the highest recorded incidents for each crime category.